amaan-nadeem/amaan-nadeem/README.md

 - :bullettrain_side: Developed an static site of more than 7000 pages over Gatsby and Custom Node GraphQL Backend.
 - :airplane: Tourism platform over Gatsby and Contentful.
 Check it out [@zhutravel](https://zhutravel.com/)
 - :robot: IOT-Based devices dashboard through which our clients can operate their home embedded iot device from anywhere in the world through our web app developed extensively over React, Redux and Nodejs.
-Check it out [@MuxPakistan](http://mux-dashboard.herokuapp.com/)
 - Visually appealing static site over Gatsby for Hostjane Marketplace.
 Check it out [@Hostjane](https://www.hostjane.com/)